Skip to content

 If you need to change what a role can access, go to the Entity & Employee Permissions tab, find the role, and click 'Edit Permission'.
 Update the checkboxes and click 'Save Changes'.
 The updated permissions apply immediately to every user currently assigned that role.

-• A user with my custom role cannot see a feature I expected them to access — Custom roles start with no permissions.
-Go to the role's permission settings and check that the specific permission for that feature is enabled.
+A user with my custom role cannot see a feature I expected them to access.

 Still Need Help?